Film Director Resume Example

 If you’re a freelance or independent filmmaker, your resume needs to highlight versatility.
 I list completed projects, client names, and concrete stats-like over 20 short films produced.

-Showcase creative skills with a portfolio link and mention awards, film festival selections, or viral campaigns.
+Showcase creative skills with a portfolio link, mention awards, film festival selections, or viral campaigns, and consider including a cover letter to highlight your creative approach.
 This helps you stand out, especially if your work gets 10,000+ views or industry recognition.

 You can include collaborative work, unique genres, or self-funded projects.
 Employers like adaptability, so I always add skills like budgeting, editing, and multitasking on tight deadlines.